Signed to the Streets 2

-Signed to the Streets 2 is a mixtape by American rapper Lil Durk.
-The mixtapes features production from BackPack, C-Sick, Cardo, Dree The Drummer, Flexx Beats, JPlatinum, LeekeLeek, Murda Beatz, OZ, Squat Beats, Tarentino, The Mekanics, Young Chop and features guest appearances from Ca$h Out, French Montana, Johnny May Cash, Migos and Young Thug.
+Signed to the Streets 2 is the fifth mixtape by American rapper Lil Durk.
+The mixtape features production from BackPack, C-Sick, Cardo, Dree The Drummer, Flexx Beats, JPlatinum, LeekeLeek, Murda Beatz, OZ, Squat Beats, Tarentino, The Mekanics, Young Chop, and features guest appearances from Ca$h Out, French Montana, Johnny May Cash, Migos, and Young Thug.
 It is hosted by DJ Drama and Don Cannon.
 It was released on July 7, 2014.
 The No DJ version was released on July 22, 2014.
 As of October 31, 2022, the mixtape has been downloaded over 680,000 times on DatPiff and certified double platinum.